DavidTellezRodriguez/lacchain/README.md

 ```
 ERROR[12-19|12:25:05] Failed to decode message from payload    address=0x59d9F63451811C2c3C287BE40a2206d201DC3BfF err="unauthorized address"
 ```
 This is because the rest of the validators in the network have not yet accepted the node as a validator.
-To request such acceptance we must take note of the node's address.
+To request such acceptance we must take note of the node's address(0x59d9F63451811C2c3C287BE40a2206d201DC3BfF).

 ### Proposing a new validator node ###